 - It is important to understand that just because they came out to you does not give you the right to "out them" to someone else.
-"Outing someone" can be dangerous (physically, economically, family, violence) to them.
-They have to be in control of the coming out process.
+"Outing someone" can be dangerous to a member of the LGBTQIA+ community.
+They could encounter physical, emotional, financial or personal repercussions.
+They are in control of the coming out process, not anyone else.

 - “Thank you for telling me”